grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/use-the-api.md

 ## Expect matchers

-The Playwright API allows extending the default assertions by providing custom matchers. `@grafana/plugin-e2e` defines a set of custom matchers that simplifies assertions for certain pages.
+The Playwright API allows you to extend the default assertions by providing custom matchers. `@grafana/plugin-e2e` defines a set of custom matchers that simplify assertions for certain pages.
 To see the full list of matchers, refer to the Github [repository](https://github.com/grafana/plugin-tools/tree/main/packages/plugin-e2e/src/matchers).